AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Simple_Moving_Average_(SMA).md

 ## Indicator parameters

-SMA indicator needs three parameters: mapping with value field in it, period and a type of series to be displayed as:
+SMA indicator needs three parameters: mapping with the `"value"` field in it, period and a type of series to be displayed as:

 ```
 var sma10 = plot.sma(mapping, 10, "column");